theopenlane/openlane-docs/.github/CONTRIBUTING.md

 project, so if you're unfamiliar with how to set that up, see [github's documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).

-Given external users will not have write to the branches in this repository, you'll need to follow the forking process to open a PR -
-[here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) is a guide from github on how to do so.
+Given external users will not have write to the branches in this repository, you'll need to follow the forking process to open a PR - there is a [github guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) on how to do so.

 ## Licensing